adobe/buildrunner/README.rst

             # container context.
             image: <the Docker image to run>

             # The command to run.
-If ommitted BuildRunner runs the command
+If ommitted Buildrunner runs the command
             # configured in the Docker image without modification.
 If provided
-            # BuildRunner always sets the container command to a shell, running
+            # Buildrunner always sets the container command to a shell, running
             # the given command here within the shell.
             cmd: <a command to run>

             # A collection of provisioners to run.
 Provisioners work similar to
             # the way Packer provisioners do and are always run within a shell.
-            # When a provisioner is specified BuildRunner always sets the
+            # When a provisioner is specified Buildrunner always sets the
             # container command to a shell, running the provisioners within the
             # shell.
-Currently BuildRunner supports shell and salt
+Currently Buildrunner supports shell and salt
             # provisioners.
             provisioners:
               shell: path/to/script.sh